👩🚒 Fire Safety Activities for Parents and Children

 Milk Carton Fire Engine

-- Cut container top on three sides – separate
+- Cut the top on three sides and separate it.

-- Make two folds – tape or glue down
+- Fold and tape or glue down as shown.

-- Cover the milk carton with paper and have the children design their own
+- Cover the carton with paper and decorate it like a fire truck.

 Cardboard Carton Fire Engine